daveyherrera/bb-help-browser-checker/README.md

    * isBrowserValid returns boolean if it was possible to compare the version and name to the object validBrowsers
    * whichOS returns the name of the operating system

-### MessagesToDisplay object

-This is used as an object to be iterated by a function in order to send the correct messages at once
+### Functions to display information

+We wanted to keep this update simple, deliver the same experience users are used to but updated in the background with more information, so we decided to use the same function names to avoid updating the html file.

+   * get_withBb() Returns a message when the browser is valid or not (SUPPORTED, UNSUPPORTED)
-   * objectAtt is the value stored on the browser object
+   * get_os() Returns the name of the operating system.
-   * supported is the value that needs to be returned whatever we are evaluating is valud or not, it automatically calls the language given the browser language.
-   * unsupported is the same as supported but negating it

-#### Displaying messages

-allows to return a single message or many at the same time.
+   * get_browser_language() returns the two letters ISO-639-1 of the language code
+   * get_browser(): returns the full browser name and version or (Your browser is not supported)
+   * get_cookies(): returns a message that allow users to know if the cookies are allowed or not
+   * get_popup(): returns a message that allow users to know if the pop ups are allowed or no